nicholasadamou/playwright-unsplash-downloader/README.md

-# 🎭 Playwright Image Downloader
+# 🎭 Playwright Unsplash Downloader

 A sophisticated TypeScript-based Playwright service for downloading images from Unsplash with proper authentication, retry logic, and browser automation.
 Built with a modular service architecture, this tool provides a more reliable alternative to traditional API-based downloading by actually visiting the Unsplash website and handling authentication naturally.